Counting bare curves: Extensions of basic perturbations

 \section{Extensions of basic perturbations}

-In this section we describe how to extend a basic perturbation supported in $\bU(u,S)$ to a neighborhood of the locus of maps whose bare part lies $\bU(u,S)$.
-To do this, we will stratify this locus according to the number of points where ghosts are attached to $S$.
-As discussed in Sections \ref{sec : methods and difficulties} and \ref{ssec: forgetful mismatch} induced perturbations are not unique but, as we show here, this non-uniqueness can be controlled.
+In this section we give a construction which `extends' a basic perturbation centered at some $(u, S)$ to a neighborhood of the locus of maps whose positive area part lies in the defining chart $\bU(u,S)$, in such a way that (as we will see later) will be suitable for an inductive construction of perturbations suitable for the ghost bubble censorship argument.
+The main idea is that we will stratify according to the number of points where ghosts are attached to $S$, as opposed, e.g., to the total number of nodes.